tag:

 Choloma itself is a large town in northern Honduras.
 It is an industrial landscape with factories and businesses.
 Choloma has some parks and green spaces, despite its industrial nature.
 Nearby, hiking trails through forests in Cusuco National Park offer a scenic escape from the city.
 Fresh produce can be found at Choloma’s local markets and the town’s streets are lined with colorful buildings.

-Honduran Anafre de Frijoles Recipe
+Anafre de Frijoles

 Ingredients For the Honduran Anafre de Frijoles Recipe